4 Reasons Why Keeping a Journal Can Help You With College Applications

 On the Common Application, you’ll need to list your top 5 awards received in high school and your top 10 extracurricular activities during high school.
 You do a lot and experience a lot over four years!
 Don’t have time for lengthy diary entries every day?
 Keep a shorter list of your accomplishments and activities.
 That way, when you sit down to write these two lists for the Common App, you don’t need to spend hours trying to remember your accomplishments.
 Instead, you can look back at a list you’ve created in the moment over years.
 It’s easy to leave out something important otherwise!

-I recommend this from personal experience.
+I recommend this from my personal experiences with keeping a journal.
 Throughout high school, I kept a Word Document on my computer that I updated regularly.
 I described my classes, my extracurriculars, awards I received, memorable moments in my life, and conversations I had with my teachers.

 I did the same throughout college, so that I was ready to apply to graduate school.
 And I do the same now as a working adult.
 Every time I need to update my resume, I go directly to this document, which has lots of important information I might otherwise forget.
 I don’t have to painstakingly try to remember the important stuff when I edit my resume.

 I know I’ll continue to do this throughout my life.
-It’s a great habit to cultivate.
+Keeping a journal is a great habit to cultivate.
 Not only does it let you keep track of what you achieved, so that you can report this easily on applications, it’s a great record to look back on and take some time to appreciate the last few years.

 2. Remember why what you did mattered to you.